Everything PR News

 Share

 A standing partnership is a multi-year strategic relationship between two organizations that goes beyond transactional vendor or customer relationships.
-Characteristics:
+Five characteristics tend to define one.

 Standing partnerships differ from vendor contracts, joint ventures, and acquisitions.
 The communications discipline that supports them is distinct.

-• Azure as exclusive cloud provider for OpenAI.
+Azure as exclusive cloud provider.
 OpenAI's compute infrastructure runs on Microsoft Azure.
-The infrastructure relationship is itself a multi-year multi-billion-dollar revenue stream.
+The infrastructure relationship is itself a multi-year, multi-billion-dollar revenue stream.
+The exclusivity gives Microsoft strategic position in the AI compute category that no other cloud provider has.

 The communications strategy